ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

     }
 ~~~

-Note that it is straightforward for an ALTO sever to run HTTP/2 and
+Note that it is straightforward for an ALTO server to run HTTP/2 and
 support concurrent retrieval of multiple resources such as "my-
 network-map" and "my-routingcost-map" using multiple HTTP/2 streams.